ixoncloud/component-workspace/README.md

 npm run login
 ```

+**Note:** If you are behind a corporate proxy, this request may fail.
+You can use the environment variable `https_proxy` to configure the proxy the CDK should use, e.g. `export https_proxy=https://proxy-server:4432`.
+Contact your network administrator for the correct address.

 Now that you're logged in, you can run the following command to deploy the component...

 ```sh